Medicare Reimbursement for Hydrus Microstent (Ivantis)

 A No. The FDA approval specifies “in conjunction with cataract surgery”.
 All other uses are off-label, considered experimental or investigational, and generally not covered.

-Q Does Medicare cover this procedure?
+Q Do Medicare and other payers cover this procedure?

 Q What is the global period for 0191T?